TimeSlips - Creative engagement for people with dementia

 TimeSlips models true person-centered care has been shown to increase the quality and quantity of engagement between staff and residents in nursing homes.
 It has lead to enhanced verbal skills, positive behavioral changes, more communication and less confusion in people living with dementia.
 Reflecting the strength of its evidence base, TimeSlips is featured on the U.S. Agency for Healthcare Research and Quality's (AHRQ) Innovations Exchange.

-A session of TimeSlips includes gathering up to 10 storytellers in a semi-circle.
-Each resident is given a picture and then asked open-ended questions about it.
-The facilitators transcribe the exact responses from the storytellers on a flip chart and create a story.
-There is no pressure to remember because it uses the imagination; there is no right or wrong answer.
+Creative engagement is an ideal way for people with cognitive challenges to communicate.
+A session of TimeSlips includes gathering up to 10 resident storytellers in a semi-circle.
+Each storyteller is given a picture and then asked open-ended questions about it.
+The facilitator transcribes the exact responses from the storytellers on a flip chart and creates a story.
+There is no pressure for the resident to remember because it uses the imagination; there is no right or wrong answer.

 Wendy Lutzke, Volunteer, Laurie Mosher-Paulin, Volunteer, Tim Reinemann, Supervisor of Quality of Life, and Connie Thimmig, Director of Enrichment Services, are certified facilitators.
 TimeSlips is held regularly at The Villa Lakeside.

 Read the wonderful stories created by our residents during the TimeSlips sessions.